Stop! Your Lease Extension in Fishponds Could Be FREE

 Fishponds property with a lease extension has roughly the same value as a freehold

-It is conventional wisdom that a residential leasehold with over 100 years remaining is worth approximately the equivalent as a freehold.
-Where an additional 90 years added to all but the shortest lease, the premises will be equivalent in value to a freehold for decades to come.
+It is conventional wisdom that a property with more than 100 years remaining is worth approximately the equivalent as a freehold.
+Where an further ninety years added to all but the shortest lease, the premises will be equivalent in value to a freehold for many years ahead.

 Lender Requirement